mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 - Me, the sole founder
 - Two software developers
 - Two local staff who handle assembling devices and fulfilling orders
-  - One of the two was also doing customer service
+  - One of whom also handled customer service

 At the end of 2022, we added two support engineers and adjusted responsibilities: